svenvv/PUGs/guide.md

 ```

 As you can see the advantage of being a Captain is that you are guaranteed to play and to pick a map of your choosing.

+Made it to the end?
+Thank you :jaybeBless:!
+Now go out there and join some PUGs, we could always use more heroes.

+# TODO; add in smurfing definition, using an account which does not accurately reflects your skill;